+Figure 11: Assign a Public IPv4 /31 elastic IP address block (already provisioned) to each Ubuntu instance.

 Modify instance network configuration

-NOTE: You will need to log in into each Ubuntu server via SSH instance using the auto-assigned Metal instance management IP address to complete this section.
+NOTE: You will need to log in to each Ubuntu server via SSH instance using the auto-assigned Metal instance management IP address to complete this section.
 This management IP address does not need to be changed and is NOT the same as the BIG-IP management IP address.
 This deployment example uses KVM network bridging and the network configuration of both Ubuntu instances needs to be modified to support this mode.
 The layer 2 VLANs are tagged and defined as a subinterface of the bond0 interface and the naming convention is bond0.<VLAN number>.
 For this deployment example, the tagged interfaces are bond0.1000, bond0.1001, bond0.1002 and bond0.1003.
 Depending on the VLAN numbers that were auto assigned, your interface names may be different, and you will need to modify as needed.

-Only the BIG-IP management interface - bond0.1000 in this case – uses a public IP address while the rest of the new interfaces use RFC1918 private IP addresses.
+Only the BIG-IP management interface—bond0.1000 in this case—uses a public IP address while the rest of the new interfaces use RFC1918 private IP addresses.